IBM/starcraft2-replay-analysis/README.md

 > Data Science Experience is now Watson Studio.
 Although some images in this code pattern may show the service as Data Science Experience, the steps and processes will still work.

-In this Code Pattern we will use Jupyter notebooks to analyze StarCraft II replays and extract interesting insights.
+In this code pattern we will use Jupyter notebooks to analyze StarCraft II replays and extract interesting insights.

-When the reader has completed this Code Pattern, they will understand how to:
+When the reader has completed this code pattern, they will understand how to:

 * Create and run a Jupyter notebook in Watson Studio.
 * Use Object Storage to access a replay file.